 Energy Association of Iowa Schools (EAIS) is small and mighty.
 EAIS works hard to efficiently pull together the resources needed to meet the energy and radon needs of its school districts.
 Its team of champions includes Julie Weisshaar as the organization’s executive director, Shelley Mason as member support specialist, and five Iowa school superintendents as the Board of Directors.

 Extra consultation and support is provided, as needed, by private sector firms such as The Energy Group and Healthy Homes Radon Education.
 These groups bring well-rounded technical expertise that can address any question that comes up in school energy management and school radon management, which are very often connected.

-Iowa’s Investor-Owned Utilities (Alliant Energy, MidAmerican Energy, and Black Hills Corporation) also collaborate to provide usage data and energy efficiency programs and rebates, per Iowa’s Energy Efficiency Cost Recovery requirements.
-EAIS is grateful for the matching funds these utilities provide for each member in their service territory, which helps to keep membership investments affordable for schools.
+Iowa’s electric and natural gas utilities also collaborate to provide usage data and energy efficiency programs and rebates, per Iowa’s Energy Efficiency Cost Recovery requirements.

 Julie’s professional background includes the creation of the School Radon Training & Support System (SRTSS), forming and launching a statewide nonprofit organization, management of a statewide energy efficiency program, a master’s degree in community development, and 15 years of Iowa education administrative and public relations experience at the local, regional and state levels.
 Her urban and rural experiences led her to co-founding Energy Association of Iowa Schools in 2011 and creating SRTSS in 2015.

 Member Support Specialist